Are there bank accounts for children and teens?

-Pocket money app RoosterMoney - launched in 2016 - offers a Visa prepaid card aimed at kids age six and above, costing £24.99 per year (free one month trial).
+Pocket money app RoosterMoney - launched in 2016 - offers a Visa prepaid card aimed at kids age six and above, costing up to £19.99 per year (free for one month).

-As the account has a sort code and account number, family and friends can pay in money via bank transfer.
+The full account comes with a sort code and account number so that family and friends can pay in money via bank transfer.
 Parents can split money into 'pots' for spending, saving, giving, and goals for special purchases.
 This ensures kids can only spend as the parents see fit.